-30. If declaration of nullity is rendered, is this decision final?
+30. If a declaration of nullity is rendered, is this decision final?
 Does it affect both spouses?

-If an affirmative decision is rendered in a Formal petition by this Tribunal, a second affirmative decision must be rendered by the Appellate Court for the Province of Atlanta.
-Only in a Formal petition is there the necessity for a second affirmative decision.
-If either spouse to the former marriage disagrees with an affirmative or a negative decision, there is a process of appeal within a certain time period.
-A formal appeal of this Tribunal's decision, whether affirmative or negative, may be directed to either to the Appellate Court for the Province of Atlanta or directly to the Roman Rota.
+If the Petitioner, the Respondent and/or the Defender of the Bond to the former marriage case disagree with an affirmative or a negative decision rendered by this Tribunal, a formal appeal can be made within fifteen business days of the notice of the decision..
+A formal appeal of this Tribunal's decision may be directed to either to the Appellate Court for the Province of Atlanta or directly to the Roman Rota.